hashicorp/nomad-pack/docs/detailed-usage.md

 ## Stop a running pack

-To stop the jobs without completely removing them from Nomad completely, use the `stop` command:
+To stop the jobs without completely removing them from Nomad, use the `stop` command.

 ```shell
 nomad-pack stop hola-mundo